 Final push on Syria's Raqa to begin in days: France

-The international coalition battling the Islamic State group will begin a final push on the jihadists' Syrian stronghold Raqa in the coming days, French Defence Minister Jean-Yves Le Drian said Friday.
+The international coalition battling the Islamic State group will begin a final push on the militants' Syrian stronghold Raqa in the coming days, French Defence Minister Jean-Yves Le Drian said on Friday (Mar 24).

 - Posted 25 Mar 2017 02:42